 Table 3-3.
-(Continued) Summary of SFEC's evaluation of Coho and Chinook MSFs proposed for the 2013 fishery season, for which proposals were submitted by agencies in 2012 (see Table 3-2 for definitions of numeric codes).
+(Continued) Summary of SFEC's evaluation of coho and Chinook MSFs proposed for the 2015 fishery season, for which proposals were submitted by agencies in 2014 (see Table 3-2 for definitions of numeric codes).

-Location Fishery Type Regulations CWT Sampling Method CWT Detection Method CWT Composition Estimation Method Alignment Catch Estimation Indicator Stocks DIT Stocks Comments and Concerns Methods of Estimation Chinook S Salmon (continued) T I MSF- WDFW- 27 Willapa Tributaries (Willapa, Niawiakum, Palix, Nemah, Naselle, Bear) Recreationa l 3 1 1 1 1 1 1 1 loctimating ('W/T' composition of Catch estimates from CRC.
+Proposal ID Location Fishery Type Regulations CWT Sampling Method CWT Detection Method CWT Composition Estimation Method Alignment Catch Estimation Indicator Stocks DIT Stocks Comments and Concerns Methods of Estimation Chinook S falmon (continued) 1 MSF- WDFW- 25 Willapa Bay 2K,2M,2N,2R,2T, 2U - (new area designations for 2G, 2H, 2J, 2K, and 2M) Commercial 1 1 1 1 1 1 1 1 Live boxes are used and the condition of released unmarked and marked Chinook and coho are recorded.
+Catch from fish tickets.
+Standard CWT estimates.
+MSF- WDFW- 26 Willapa Bay MA2.1 Recreational (Mixed bag) 3 1 1 1 2 2 1 2 There will be a problem in estimating CWT composition of mortalities due to mark and size-mixed bag regulation.
+There is a mismatch between fishery regulation and sampling/catch estimation strata boundaries.
+Catch estimates from CRCs.
+Angler surveys provide data needed to estimate CWT ratios and mark rates; additionally, VTRs provide data to estimate size/mark status of encounters.
+MSF- WDFW- 27 Willapa Tributaries (Willapa, Niawiakum, Palix, Nemah, Naselle, Bear) Recreational (Mixed bag) 3 1 1 1 1 1 1 1 There will be a problem in estimating CWT composition of mortalities due to mark and size-mixed bag regulation.
+Catch estimates from CRC.
 Mark rates and tag ratios from hatchery and spawning ground data.
-MSF- WDFW- 28 Lower Snake R (spring) Recreationa 1 1 1 1 1 1 1 1 1 Catch and mark rate estimated using creel survey.
+MSF- WDFW- 28 Lower Snake R (spring) Recreational 1 1 1 1 1 1 1 1 Catch and mark rate estimated using creel survey.
 Sampling for CWTs using electronic tag detection; standard CWT estimation methods.
-MSF- WDFW- 32 Quillayute River system (Bogachiel, Calawah, Dickey, Quillayute, and Sol Duc) Recreationa I 3 3 1 3 3 2 0 0 CWTs are made using hatchery and Catch estimates from CRC.
-CWT ratios and mark rates from tribal net fishery.
-MSF- WDFW- 33 Hoh River system Recreationa I 3 3 1 3 3 2 0 0 CWTs are made using hatchery and Catch estimates from CRC.
+MSF- WDFW- 32 Quillayute River system (Bogachiel, Calawah, Dickey, Quillayute, and Sol Duc) Recreational (Mixed bag) 3 3 1 3 3 2 NA NA There will be a problem in estimating CWT composition of mortalities due to mark and size mixed bag regulation.
+Estimates of CWTs are made using hatchery and tribal net estimates of CWT composition.
+There are no data evaluating this method.
+Catch estimates from CRC.
 CWT ratios and mark rates from tribal net fishery.

 Table 3-3.
-(Continued) Summary of SFEC's evaluation of Coho and Chinook MSFs proposed for the 2013 fishery season, for which proposals were submitted by agencies in 2012 (see Table 3-2 for definitions of numeric codes).
+(Continued) Summary of SFEC's evaluation of coho and Chinook MSFs proposed for the 2015 fishery season, for which proposals were submitted by agencies in 2014 (see Table 3-2 for definitions of numeric codes).